The HI intensity mapping power spectrum: insights from recent measurements: Fitting parameters for the halo power spectrum in redshift space

 Since observations make measurements of positions in redshift space, we modify the power spectra by following, e.g.\ the treatments in \citet{seljak2000}, \citet{white2001}, and \citet{peacock1994}.
 The position of a halo in redshift space is

 where $\bm{x}$ is the position in real space, $\bm{v}\cdot \hat{\bm n}$ is the velocity component along the line-of-sight direction $\hat{\bm n}$ (assumed to be fixed), and $H$ is the Hubble rate at scale factor $a$.
-As a result, the halo density field in Fourier space, $\delta_{\rm h}$, acquires a correction of the form
+As a result, the halo density field in Fourier space, $\delta_{\rm h}$, acquires a correction { which can be phenomenologically described in the `dispersion model' \citep{scoccimarro2004} by the form:}